 Amanda Paulson joined the staff of the Bobolink Foundation, a private foundation focused on conservation and biodiversity, in the spring of 2020, and has been focusing on work in the Amazon and grasslands conservation, among other projects.
 She also serves as a trustee of Bobolink.
 Before that, Amanda spent 20 years as a staff writer for the Christian Science Monitor, including six years as their Midwest Bureau Chief.
 In that time she reported on a wide range of issues: education, immigration, natural disasters, politics and elections, and the environment.
 For the last four years, she was the Monitor’s chief environmental writer, covering climate change, environmental policy, biodiversity, and science.
 She also serves on the boards of Rare, Thorne Nature Experience, and the Colorado chapter of The Nature Conservancy.
 Amanda graduated from Dartmouth College with a degree in comparative literature and environmental studies, and lives in Boulder, Colorado, with her husband and two children.
 She spends as much time as possible outside, hiking, skiing, biking and camping, and also loves travel, photography, and reading.

-Ana Carolina Avzaradel Szklo is the Sustainability Manager of humanize Institute, a Brazilian philanthropy focused on contributing to sustainable development and fostering income generation.
-She is responsible for the sustainability and impact business portfolios.
+Ana Carolina Avzaradel Szklo served as the Sustainability Manager of humanize Institute, a Brazilian philanthropy focused on contributing to sustainable development and fostering income generation.
+She was responsible for the sustainability and impact business portfolios.
 Previously, she worked as the Technical Development Director of the Conselho Empresarial Brasileiro para o Desenvolvimento Sustentável (CEBDS) and as liaison to the World Business Council for Sustainable Development (WBCSD), a global network of environmentally minded corporate CEOs that convenes over 200 companies.
 Ana Carolina has 16 years of experience working on themes of sustainability across 10 countries and in diverse contexts ranging from climate negotiations within the UNFCCC and IPCC to project development and advocacy.
 She maintains a wide network of collaborators including leaders from the business, government, NGO, and academic sectors.
 She has a Master’s Degree in Environmental and Energy Planning, is an economist and for the UNFCCC she serves as a member of the Roster of Experts as an energy expert and Lead Reviewer of national greenhouse gas inventories.

 Amrita Vatsal is a Managing Director for EFM, a real asset investment manager that invests in natural climate solutions across the Americas.
 Amrita is a member of EFM’s management team.
 In this role, she shapes the company’s growth and impact investment strategies managing new product development, fund structuring and investor recruitment.
 Additionally, as a member of the investment committee, she contributes to property sourcing, transaction structuring, conservation finance, and carbon project development.
 Prior to EFM, Amrita was an Assistant Manager with Pricewaterhouse Coopers in Singapore for 5 years and she subsequently cultivated a passion for financing the growth of environmental business while working for Piper Jaffray’s clean-tech banking group.
 Her love for forests began during a stint in Indonesia where she helped develop a carbon project on 200,000 hectares of pristine tropical peat forest.
 Amrita is a Fellow of the Erb Institute and graduated from the University of Michigan with an MBA and an MS in Natural Resources.